betfair-datascientists/predictive-models/AFL-Weekly-Predictive-Model/README.md

 For the interactive tutorials, download and walk through the Jupyter notebook files (.ipynb).
 If you want to jump ahead, we have also created scripts which prepare all the data from the previous tutorial.
 These are the (.py) files.

+The goal for future iterations of this tutorial is to create an automated betting strategy on Betfair using our predictions which we generated using Machine Learning and Betfair's API.
+Currently, the tutorial can predict the winner of future AFL games.
+Stay tuned for updates.

 ## This Week's Predictions
 The predictions below are created from the afl_modelling script.
 For a detailed walkthrough of how we got these predictions, please have a look at the tutorials below.
 ```Python